 What is a QEEG?

-of the cause of the symptoms and an effective plan for remediation.
+Various factors are investigated in a QEEG that comprehensively contribute to greater understanding of the cause of symptoms and can assist in devising an effective plan for remediation:

 QEEG has “a level of specificity and sensitivity that is comparable to sonograms, blood tests, MRIs and other diagnostic measures commonly used in clinical practice.”
 (Thatcher, Moore, John et al, 1999).